-23. No other motion shall be considered while a previous motion and second is before the conference.
+23. No other motion shall be considered while a previous rotion and second is before the conference.

-24. It shall be considered disorderly for a member to absent himself from conference when an important question is to be decided; but a member upon his request, may be excused by the church from voting on either side in peculiar cases.
+24.It shall be considered disorderly for a member to absent himself from conference when an important question is to be decided; but a member upon his request, may be excused by the church from voting on either side in peculiar cases.

-25. No member shall leave the house during conference without a sufficient cause nor engage in conversation or whis-
+25. No member shall leave the house during conference without a sufficient cause nor engage in conversation or whispering without being subject to be called to order by the moderator.